Birdwatching: Competition

+Many birders keep a list of all the birds they have seen.
+Some lists are confined to particular geographical regions or time periods.

 Networking and organization

-Prominent national and continental organizations concerned with birding include the British Trust for Ornithology and Royal Society for the Protection of Birds in the United Kingdom, and the American Birding Association and the Cornell Lab of Ornithology in North America.
+Prominent national and continental organizations concerned with birding include the British Trust for Ornithology and Royal Society for the Protection of Birds in the United Kingdom, and the American Birding Association, Birds Canada and the Cornell Lab of Ornithology in North America.
 Many statewide or local Audubon organizations are also active in the United States, as are many provincial and local organizations in Canada.
 BirdLife International is an important global alliance of bird conservation organizations.
 Many countries and smaller regions (states/provinces) have "rarities committees" to check, accept or reject reports of rare birds made by birders.

 Equipment and technology

 Equipment commonly used for birding includes binoculars, a spotting scope with tripod, a smartphone, a notepad, and one or more field guides.
 Hides (known as blinds in North America) or observation towers are often used to conceal the observers from birds, and/or to improve viewing conditions.
 Virtually all optics manufacturers offer specific binoculars for birding, and some have even geared their whole brand to birders.